Top-performing St John’s students recognised with prestigious University prizes

 Two of the prize-recipients from St John's, Daniel Gonda and Edie Carter

-The University of Cambridge has awarded prizes to nine students and recent graduates of St John’s for their excellent academic performances.
+The University of Cambridge has awarded prizes to 10 students and recent graduates of St John’s for their excellent academic performances.

-Fellow HSPS graduate Daniela receives the Sue Benson Prize from the Department of Social Anthropology for the best undergraduate dissertation in anthropology (Part IIB).
+Fellow HSPS graduate Daniela Jerez Cubillo receives the Sue Benson Prize from the Department of Social Anthropology for the best undergraduate dissertation in anthropology (Part IIB).

 Theology, Religion and Philosophy of Religion undergraduate Joey Katz is awarded The Hebrew Prize for the best performance in Hebrew equipped with distinction in the Hebrew language Tripos papers (parts IIA and IIB) at the end of his second year.